 The best decisions and choices made by transitioning youth are based on sound information including appropriate assessments that focus on the talents, knowledge, skills, interests, values, and aptitudes of each individual.
 This guide serves as a resource for multiple audiences within the workforce development system.

-Age-appropriate transition assessment
+Age-appropriate transition assessment toolkit

 This is OSEP’s funded center to support transition planning for youth with disabilities.